 David joined The Trace as a copy editor in 2016, following 15 years at The New York Times, mostly as late editor on the News Desk.
 Before that, he was a reporter, columnist and editor in Boston and Los Angeles.
 He won the Los Angeles Press Club Award for Best Investigative Reporting in 1987.
 He lives in Western New York.

 Mike is a senior staff writer at The Trace.
 He has produced numerous high-impact investigative projects focusing on the gun lobby, including a series that revealed widespread self-dealing at the National Rifle Association.
 A finalist for The Al Neuharth Innovation in Investigative Journalism Award, the series led to New York Attorney General Letitia James’s lawsuit seeking to dissolve the NRA and her office’s ongoing attempts to hold its leadership accountable.
 Spies has also earned a New York Press Club Award for continuing coverage, and in 2017 was recognized as a finalist for the Livingston Award.
 His bylines have appeared in The New Yorker, POLITICO magazine, Rolling Stone, and ProPublica, where he worked as a reporter focusing on democracy issues and the federal government.

 Senior News Writer

-Jennifer is a senior news writer and a founding staffer at The Trace.
+Jennifer is a senior news writer and founding staffer at The Trace.
 She previously covered gun violence at The New York Times.
 In her decade on this beat, she’s covered community gun violence, the intersection of domestic violence and guns, and the growing role of firearms in public life.
-She currently presides over the Ask The Trace series, tracks news developments on the gun beat, and contributes to newsletters.
+She is currently the lead writer of the Ask The Trace series and tracks news developments on the gun beat.